Carbon-Twelve-C12/supernova/btclib/src/docs/utxo_optimization.md

 ## Memory Usage Considerations

-SuperNova's UTXO optimization balances memory usage and performance:
+supernova's UTXO optimization balances memory usage and performance:

 - Configurable cache size to adapt to available system memory
 - Automatic pruning of the cache when memory pressure increases